I’ve walked out on one job in my life.

-Believe it or not, I had zero idea about the stereotypical catty world for which I was about to sign up.
+I had zero idea about the world for which I was about to sign up.
 When they offered me the position, I gave my current job notice, dusted off my one pair of Jimmy Choo pumps and prepared to take my place in the world of fashion.

-I had been making $28,000 at the previous job, and although the new one only paid $2,000 more, it was still more, and the work, I figured, would be far more exciting.
+I had been making $28,000 at my previous job, and although the new one only paid $2,000 more, it was still more, and the work, I figured, would be far more exciting.